JerBouma/FinanceToolkit/README.md

 > **Composite Leading Indicator (CLI)**

 The composite leading indicator (CLI) is designed to provide early signals of turning points in business cycles showing fluctuation of the economic activity around its long term potential level.
 CLIs show short-term economic movements in qualitative rather than quantitative terms.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_composite_leading_indicator).

-> **Consumer Price Index (CPI)**

-Inflation measured by consumer price index (CPI) is defined as the change in the prices of a basket of goods and services that are typically purchased by specific groups of households.
-Inflation is measured in terms an index, 2015 base year with a breakdown for food, energy and total.

-Inflation measures the erosion of living standards.
-A consumer price index is estimated as a series of summary measures of the period-to-period proportional change in the prices of a fixed set of consumer goods and services of constant quantity and characteristics, acquired, used or paid for by the reference population.

-Each summary measure is constructed as a weighted average of a large number of elementary aggregate indices.
-Each of the elementary aggregate indices is estimated using a sample of prices for a defined set of goods and services obtained in, or by residents of, a specific region from a given set of outlets or other sources of consumption goods and services.
-Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_consumer_price_index).

-> **Producer Price Index (PPI)**

-Producer price indices in manufacturing measure the rate of change in prices of products sold as they leave the producer.
-They exclude any taxes, transport and trade margins that the purchaser may have to pay.
-PPIs provide measures of average movements of prices received by the producers of various commodities. hey are often seen as advanced indicators of price changes throughout the economy, including changes in the prices of consumer goods and services.

-Manufacturing covers the production of semi-processed goods and other intermediate goods as well as final products such as consumer goods and capital equipment.
-A variety of price indices may be used to measure inflation in an economy.
-These include consumer price indices (CPI), price indices relating to specific goods and/or services, GDP deflators and producer price indices (PPI).
-Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_producer_price_index).

 > **House Prices**